nats-io/nats-java-vertx-client/README.md

 This component provides a NATS client for reading and sending messages from/to a [https://nats.io](NATS) server.
 The client supports both Core NATS as well as JetStream.

+The nats-java-vertx-client is a Java client library for connecting to NATS messaging system.
+It is built on top of the Vert.x event-driven framework and provides an asynchronous, non-blocking API for sending and receiving messages over NATS.

 ## Using the Vert.x NATS client

 To use this component, add the following dependency to the dependencies section of your build descriptor: